DaffodilEgg8636/AnimatedWallpaper/README.md

 BEFORE RUNNING THE APP, EXECUTE THE REQUIREMENTS FILE TO INSTALL ALL DEPENDENCIES

-The animations used in this app are videos in .mp4 format necessarily.
+The animations used in this app must necesserily be videos in .mp4 format.
 They have to be inserted in the "videos" folder.
 They have to be named as numbers from "0" and so on.